svg/svgo/README.md

 }
 ```

-If `plugins` field is specified default list is fully overrided.
-To extend default
+The default list is fully overridden if the `plugins` field is specified.
+To extend the default
-list use `extendDefaultPlugins` utility:
+list use the `extendDefaultPlugins` utility:

 ```js
 const { extendDefaultPlugins } = require('svgo');